Webhook Event Publishing

 * Svix - strategy that allows you to connect your own Svix licence

-* HTTP - strategy that provides possibility to receive events notification as HTTP requests to a declared URL
+* HTTP - strategy that lets you receive event notifications as HTTP requests to one or more declared URLs, with optional JsonPath filters per target

 ### Overview